Luxury Bed & Breakfast - Seminars & Receptions

 This explains why, until the sale of La Templerie in 2020, the hotel housed the famous painting, attributed to François Pourbus (1569-1622), depicting Guillaume Fouquet de la Varenne at the feet of Henri IV (1553-1610) and his family.

-Since Guillaume Fouquet de la Varenne and until the death of Alain d’Archer de Montgascon in 2014, La Templerie has remained in the same family, through the de Champagne, de Choiseul-Praslin, de Polignac and de Bagneux families.
+Since Guillaume Fouquet de la Varenne and until the death of Alain d’Acher de Montgascon in 2014, La Templerie has remained in the same family, through the de Champagne, de Choiseul-Praslin, de Polignac and de Bagneux families.

 In 2020, with a passion for history and heritage, and a love of old buildings, we embarked on the major restoration work necessary to safeguard this beautiful residence.